 - Container Ownership.
-As of June 30, 2012, we owned containers accounting for approximately 60% of our fleet measured on a TEU basis. - Container Management.
-As of June 30, 2012, we managed containers on behalf of 17 affiliated and unaffiliated container owners, providing acquisition, management and disposal services.
-We also supply leased containers to the U.S. military pursuant to a contract with the Surface Deployment and Distribution Command and earn a fee for supplying and managing its fleet of leased containers.
-We are the main supplier of leased intermodal containers to the U.S. military.
-As of June 30, 2012, managed containers account for approximately 40% of our fleet measured on a TEU basis.
+As of September 30, 2012, we owned containers accounting for approximately 69% of our fleet. - Container Management.
+As of September 30, 2012, we managed containers on behalf of 17 affiliated and unaffiliated container owners, providing acquisition, management and disposal services.
+We are also the main supplier of leased containers to the U.S. military pursuant to a contract with the Surface Deployment and Distribution Command and earn a fee for supplying and managing its fleet of leased containers.
+As of September 30, 2012, managed containers account for approximately 31% of our fleet. - Container Resale.

-• Container Resale.
 We generally sell containers from our fleet when they reach the end of their useful lives in marine service or when we believe it is financially attractive for us to do so, considering the location, sale price, cost of repair and possible repositioning expenses.
 We also purchase and lease or resell containers from shipping line customers, container traders and other sellers of containers.

-The table below summarizes the composition of our fleet, in TEU, by type of containers, as of June 30, 2012:
+The table below summarizes the composition of our fleet, in TEU and CEU, by type of containers, as of September 30, 2012: